Rural and Minority Health Research Center

 - Investigate policies aimed at improving health and reducing barriers to care among rural and minoritized populations, especially persons experiencing poverty

 - Assess the resources available to, and barriers experienced by, rural and safety net health care providers

 - Promote the professional development of researchers and health care professionals to promote health equity

 - Facilitate cross-disciplinary collaborations between researchers and community partners wishing to bridge research and practice

-- Provide expert advice to national, state, and local government and to rural and minority constituency groups to empower policy development and advocacy
+- Provide expert advice to national, state, and local governments and constituency groups to empower policy development and advocacy

 The Rural Health Research Centers are funded by the Federal Office of Rural Health Policy (FORHP).
 Currently, Centers are funded through a four-year cooperative agreement.
 This research Center has produced research products funded by FORHP during the following years.